noahgorstein/go-stardog/README.md

 users, _, err := client.Security.GetUsers(ctx)
 ```

-The services of a client divide the API into logical chunks and roughly correspond to structure of the Stardog HTTP API documentation at https://stardog-union.github.io/http-docs/
+The services of a client divide the API into logical chunks and roughly correspond to structure of the [Stardog HTTP API documentation](https://stardog-union.github.io/http-docs/)

-{% note %}
+> **Note**<br>

-**Note:** Using the https://godoc.org/context package, one can easily
+> Using the https://godoc.org/context package, one can easily
-pass cancelation signals and deadlines to various services of the client for
+> pass cancelation signals and deadlines to various services of the client for
-handling a request.
-In case there is no context available, then context.Background()
+> handling a request.
+In case there is no context available, then `context.Background()`
-can be used as a starting point.
+> can be used as a starting point.

-{% endnote %}

-For more sample code snippets, head over to the https://github.com/noahgorstein/go-stardog/tree/main/examples directory.
+For more sample code snippets, head over to the [examples](https://github.com/noahgorstein/go-stardog/tree/main/examples) directory.

 # Authentication